 American allowed me to put the reservation on hold for 24 hours (actually until midnight the following day).
 It was already late, so I decided to call after work the next night and find out what the problem was.

 I called the American Airlines help desk.
-After a moderate, yet reasonable wait time, I was connected to a representative.
-I explained my problem and she looked up my reservation.
+I was connected to a representative to whom I explained my problem and she looked up my reservation.

-She immediately noted that I selected seats that require additional payment and that the website can not handle using an eVoucher with a such a reservation.
+She immediately noted that I selected seats that require additional payment and that the website can not handle using an eVoucher with such a reservation.
 They (American) are aware of the problem and are working on a fix.
 She could ticket it for me and charge me for the amount not covered by the vouchers.
-I wouldn’t need to pay for the phone ticket fee since the reservation could not be completed online.
+I wouldn’t need to pay the phone ticket fee since I could not complete the reservation online.

 Sounds good.
 I provided the voucher numbers and she said that all I needed to do was provide a credit card to pay the $200 for the seat fees.

-I was told that the eVouchers can only be used to pay for airfare, not seat assignments.
+She told me that the eVouchers can only be used to pay for airfare, not seat assignments.
 Great.
 I had no intention to pay over $200 in fees for seats on what was supposed to be a free flight.
 I asked if we could just cancel out what we’d done so far and I’d go back on the website to select seats myself.

 What kind of BS is this that a voucher can’t be used for seats?